pegeler/REDCapRITS/README.md

-# REDCapRITS
+# REDCapCAST
-REDCap Repeating Instrument Table Splitter
+REDCap Castellated data handling.

 Modified fork of SpectrumHealthResearch/REDCapRITS.
-Thsi fork is purely minded on R usage.
+This fork is purely minded on R usage and includes a few implementations of the main `REDCap_split`function.

-REDCap Repeating Instrument Table Splitter
+Fork of REDCapRITS: REDCap Repeating Instrument Table Splitter
 ===========================================

 Paul W. Egeler, M.S., GStat